-We are excited to announce the 19th annual Bluebird Cafe Concert Series.
-The series features Nashville’s finest singer-songwriters and musicians and is brought to Sundance in partnership with the renowned Bluebird Cafe.
-Each show will feature three artists, who will not only sing, but tell the stories behind their songs.
-The artist lineup will be announced soon.
-Each lineup will play a show on Friday and Saturday.
+Bluebird Cafe Concert Series features Nashville’s finest singer-songwriters and musicians, brought to Sundance in partnership with the renowned Bluebird Cafe.
+Each show features three artists, who sing and tell the stories behind their songs.

 NEW!
 You now have the option to choose your own seats when booking your own event.
 Purchase tickets online to obtain desired seats and dates.
 The box office will be taking calls only for issues with online purchases.